Disclosure: This article may contain affiliate links. When you purchase, we may earn a commission.

 You can also use double brace initialization with LinkedHashMap, TreeMap, ConcurrentHashMap, and Hashtable, in fact, with any Map implementation e.g. EnumMap and WeakHashMAp.

-Java Program to create HashMap with values
+Java Program to initialize HashMap with values

 Here is our sample Java program to create and initialize the HashMap in the same line.
 In this example, we have used the double brace initialization idiom to initialize both static and non-static HashMap